lanre-OG/Static-Analysis-Lab/README.md

 __3__.
 Generate a diagrammatic representation of the weakness or checker statement using the components as guidance.
 We will use a flowchart to represent the above statement.

  <img width="400" alt="screen shot 2017-05-03 at 1 57 58 pm" src="https://cloud.githubusercontent.com/assets/18354718/25676725/be8e073a-3008-11e7-98b7-4de1c3ceb584.png">

-This step includes optional operations that helps to derive more detailed or abstracted description for the weakness or checker to aid easy mapping.
+__4__.
+Carry out an abstraction, addition or deletion operation on the statement at any of the components stages (E.g addition operation on SC1 process stage) and identify CWE/Checker descriptions that maps to the derived statement.

+Checker/CWE that map to abstracted/added or deleted statement at the lowest stage is presumed to be the best fit

 The operations are described below.

 __Abstraction__: High level extraction or broader definition/property of a subject.For example an abstraction of the above checker description will be: